 Who thinks they're going to make gobs of money doing something once a month?
 Writers; that's who.

 Now I can't help it if you dreamed of being rich and famous by doing something for a few hours a month, and Meany McMeanface Chris came along and to harsh your fucking squee.
 I make no apologies for that.
 (It may even cause me the tiniest bit of sadistic glee, but I would never cop to it.)
+And it's also worth noting that being commercially successful as a writer (particularly in traditional publishing) may involve a good deal of privilege and things that a writer can't control–statistically being white, male, cis, or heterosexual each help a LOT (and all together are overwhelmingly advantageous).
+But of the things a writer can control, they will get further writing daily, and will probably not achieve the commercial success they crave without.

 If you want to write once a week, great.
 If you want to write once a month, great.
 If you want to write only when you are inspired whether that hits you ten days straight or goes away for a year, fucking great.
 If that's what brings you joy and pleasure from writing, then that's all that matters.
 Just don't turn around and whinge about your stymied writing career or expect sympathy when your novel is rejected.
 Traditional publishing is hard to break into, but that's probably not why you were rejected.